scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   * For response to link failures or availability of new paths, beacon services can respond instantly.
 * Re-propagating the same set of beacons at each interval makes inefficient use of resources.
 The periodic propagation can be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.

-## Beacon optimization and beaconing extensibility
+## Beacon optimization and extensibility
 * Communication requirements vary according to source, destination, and application.
 Satisfying all these requirements either requires discovering all paths in the network, or optimizing paths during the beaconing process.
 Selecting the 5 shortest paths per destination cannot satisfy all requirements.
   * Clearly, the 5-shortest path per destination cannot satisfy all communication requirements.
 * What optimization functions should be applied to beacons when propagating them?